jcbhmr/fetch.ino/README.md

 🔄 Supports async fetching \
 🔰 Easy to get started!

 ⬇️ See below for a comparison with [instanceofMA/arduino-fetch].
-This project **may** eventually be merged with it.
+These projects **may** eventually merge.

 ## Installation